ucrdatacenter/ucrdatacenter.github.io/courses/SCIBIOM303/workshop2.md

     Heat_Index_C = (Heat_Index_F - 32) * 5 / 9)
 ```

-# Creating a plot with Heat_Index_C and HSAD
+# Visualizing Heat Index and Ambulance Dispatches

-Now we can create a plot to show the relationship between the heat index
+We will create a plot to show the relationship between the heat index
-and HSAD.
-We use the same code as in the first plot, but we use the
-hiroshima_lr_data and instead of maximum temperature, we use the heat
-index in Celsius (Heat_Index_C) on the x-axis.
+and ambulance dispatches.

 ``` r
 ggplot(hiroshima_lr_data, aes(x = Heat_Index_C, y = HSAD)) +